-But I don’t blame him because these vegan crunchwrap supremes are beyond good.
-I actually made them for the first time while filming a Youtube video, so I hope you check out the recipe :) It’s full of tips on what worked (and didn’t work) and lots of laughs.
+I actually made them for the first time while filming a Youtube video, so I hope you check out the video.
+It’s full of tips on what worked (and didn’t work) and lots of laughs.

 What is a Crunchwrap Supreme?

 A crunchwrap supreme is one of Taco Bell’s most popular dishes.

 In short, it’s a bunch of taco fillings + a crispy tostada shell wrapped up in a giant flour tortilla, then griddled until golden and crispy on the outside and soft and gooey yet crunchy on the inside thanks to the tostada.

 It’s been described as a “gift from the fast food gods” and the “best thing on Taco Bell’s menu”, so I had to make a vegan version at home.

 How to Veganize This Recipe

 A traditional Taco Bell Crunchwrap Supreme is made with ground beef.
 And initially, I thought about just using a store-bought vegan meat substitute, such as soyrizo or Beyond Meat.
 But, I decided to develop my own homemade taco meat because (1) it felt like cheating to use a store-bought meat substitute in this recipe and (2) I wanted the challenge of making a taco meat recipe, since I’ve never made anything like it.